threefoldfoundation/www_tfnow/content/docs/dmcircles/index.md

 - **A private instance**.
 It's your private instance running in you private virtual data center.
 - **Choice of location**.
 Any node on the TF Grid is able to run the Taiga instance and we will make more locations to deploy going forward.
 - **Decentralized User Authentication**.
 ThreeFold uses a 2-Factor Authentication system that doe not rely on central storage of a username and password combination.

+### You can access Taiga on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/taiga).